geniusyield/market-maker/README.md

 As in the example above; the following environment variables must be specified before calling `docker compose up`:
 - `MAESTRO_API_KEY`: The MAINNET API key to be used for accessing the Maestro services.
 - `PAYMENT_SIGNING_KEY`: The payment signing key to be used.
 Please see the [signing key generator](https://github.com/geniusyield/signing-key-generator) for details.
-- `COLLATERAL_UTXO`: A suitable UTxO with 5 ADA to be used as colletaral UTxO.
+- `COLLATERAL_UTXO`: A suitable UTxO with 5 ADA to be used as collateral UTxO.

 The configuration values used for these environment variables in the example above are just placeholders.
 These must be replaced by your own configuration values.
 A MAINNET Maestro API key is needed, a payment signing key must be generated and a collateral UTxO must be provided after